top of page

 In such simulations, I recreate the behavior of ant colonies by manipulating properties of virtual individual entities, the 'ants', moving in a bidimensional world.

-recent study, I developed simulations of army ants, which are somehow difficult to study in real life experiments.
+In a recent study, I developed simulations of army ants, which are somehow difficult to study in real life experiments.
 I used this approach to investigate a peculiar behavior of these ants, the temporary storage of prey in piles within foraging columns.

 This behavior has fascinated generations of researchers since the early XX century, but its possible function is still unknown.
 The simulation approach allows formulating hypotheses to investigate in empirical, real-life experiments.